 Each student has their own unique set of predispositions with respect to mental health, so it is only natural that some will have to work harder than others to resist tendencies towards anxiety, depression and other mental health issues.
-From an educational perspective students struggling with their mental health might see:
+Mental health issues impact all aspects of life.
+However, from an educational perspective students struggling with their mental health might experience:

 3. reduced ability to maintain a study routine

 5. withdrawal from classes